BattGenie/battdb/README.md

 # BattDB

 BattDB is a database based on Timescaledb (Postgres 15 extension) to store field and experimental (physical and virtual) data, as well as the metatada.
 Detailed database documentation here.
-Deployment as well as exploration and visualization options are also provided.
+A few deployment options are provided.

 ## Deployment Options